APIs & Integration Strategy

 Level 1: Isolated Applications

-The system architecture in this case is based on isolated applications with no/low integrations.
-The main types of application are: monolithic applications, off-the-shelf applications like ERPs or CRMs.
+In this case, the system architecture is based on isolated applications with no/low API connectivity.
+The main types of applications are monolithic and off-the-shelf applications like ERPs or CRMs.

 Level 2: Unstructured Integrations